 The ability to make a fire in the wilderness is undoubtedly one of most important survival skills that one can master.
 There are many ways to create a fire and your success depends greatly on the type of fuel sources you have available.
 The examples listed in this article will never fail you and are recommended for all type of survivalists.

 The emergency blanket is one of the items that one should consider adding in his lifesaving bug out bag.
+There are many emergency blanket uses that will help you survive during a crisis.
 It may not look like much, but this thin piece of Mylar film can prove useful in an emergency situation and it may even save your life one day.

-Ever since the dawn of time the ability to make fire has been one of the man’s greatest achievements as fire was a tool that drastically influenced the quality of life.
-In today’s modern times there are a lot of tools that can help you start a fire, from mechanical to fuel based tools and this may be the reason why we take fire for granted.
+Ever since the dawn of time the ability to make fire has been one of the man’s greatest achievements.
+Fire was a tool that drastically influenced the quality of life.
+In today’s modern times there are a lot of tools that can help you start a fire, from mechanical to fuel based tools.
+This may be the reason why we take fire for granted.
 We are so infatuated by technology that when it comes to simple things like making a fire in a technology free environment, we can only speculate on how one can start a fire, especially in the wild.